rclone/rclone/docs/content/smb.md

 ## Notes

 The first path segment must be the name of the share, which you entered when you started to share on Windows.
 On smbd, it's the section title in `smb.conf` (usually in `/etc/samba/`) file.
-You can find shares by quering the root if you're unsure (e.g. `rclone lsd remote:`).
+You can find shares by querying the root if you're unsure (e.g. `rclone lsd remote:`).

 You can't access to the shared printers from rclone, obviously.